xcliu-ca/rosa-icsp-gps/README.md

 ## Benefit
 - easy with a `daemonset` deploy
-- no difference thereafter with regular openshift env
+- no difference thereafter with regular openshift env [see current limits](#current-limit)
 - flexible (no pre-defined staff)

 ## Steps